Brief

 fails due to the severe avalanche hazard

-- on July 21, V. Palm and M. Veisson are the first Estonian climbers to
+- on July 21, V. Palm and M. Veisson are the first Estonian climbers to ascend the North Summit of

 - on August 11, Johan Kütt (22) ascends